Intern resume...is that even a thing?

 Internships can be a rewarding experience and can set you up on the path to professional success - provided you lay the foundations of the same during college.

-An internship may look futile, and making an internship resume even more so, but the truth is, in the present scenario, a few stellar internships while you are in college will do wonders for you down the line.
+An internship may look futile, and make an internship resume even more so, but the truth is, in the present scenario, a few stellar internships while you are in college will do wonders for you down the line.